-However, according to one estimate, 42% of recent layoffs and furloughs could become permanent.
-And the longer the pandemic persists, the more likely it is that this situation will continue to occur.
+According to one estimate, 42% of recent layoffs and furloughs could become permanent.
 So, if you find yourself furloughed, it makes sense to start your job search sooner rather than later.

 However, the possibility of a full-fledged layoff is not the only reason to start looking for a new job.
 A furlough can be an opportunity to reassess your career.
 And since many furloughed workers retain their employer-sponsored health insurance and qualify for unemployment compensation, job searching right now might offer a rare chance to do so without sneaking around or losing all financial stability.

 Reexamine Your Job Role and Realize Your Potential

 To prepare for a job search during a furlough, determine what you have to offer employers.
 Then, position your skills and qualifications in a way that will make the best possible impression on hiring managers.

 If you had to list your skill sets, could you?
 If it’s been a while since you’ve looked for a job, you might have some trouble.
 You might also stumble on the term "skill set.”
 In short, a skill set is the knowledge, experience, and abilities needed to do a particular job.

 When you’re looking for a new job, during a furlough or at any other time, it’s a good idea to list your applicable skills.
 Then, you can use your list to update your resume, write cover letters, and make the best impression during job interviews.